$\mathcal{PT}$-symmetric mapping of three states and its implementation on a cloud quantum processor: Embedding by the dilation method for and

 where $T$ and $\tilde{T}$ are the time and and anti-time-ordering operators, respectively.

 Further in the text, we perform analytical computations to find the minimal value of $\mathcal{N}\left(0\right)$ that maximizes the probability of the conclusive outcome.
-Thus, unlike numerical computations in~\cite{wu2019observation, dogra2021quantum}, for both the first and second stages of $\mathcal{PT}$-symmetric evolution, we find the population of postselected space \textit{exactly} as:
+Thus, unlike numerical computations in~\cite{wu2019observation, dogra2021quantum}, for both the first and second stages of $\mathcal{PT}$-symmetric evolution, we find the population of postselected space \textit{exactly} by simplifying the following equation: